paulgourab/paulgourab/README.md

 - 👋 Hi, I’m @paulgourab
-- 👀 I’m interested in Networking.
+- 👀 I’m interested in Networking, Network Security, Cloud Computing, Azure, and AWS.
-- 🌱 I’m currently learning Networking.
+- 🌱 I’m currently a Networking Engineer and Cloud Practitioner.
 - 💞️ I’m looking to collaborate on Networking.
 - 📫 How to reach me?
 Email: paulgourab399@gmail.com